-Orbetello is a town and comune in the province of Grosseto (Tuscany), Italy.
-It is located on a lagoon, which is home to an important Natural Reserve.
-In the Middle Ages it was a possession of the Aldobrandeschi family, who held it until the 14th century, when it was acquired by the city of Orvieto.
-After several struggles with the Orsini of Pitigliano and Orvieto, in the following centuries Orbetello was captured by the Sienese Republic.
-In the mid-16th century it was part of the Spanish puppet State of Presides, becoming its capital.
-Later it was under the possesion of the Grand Duchy of Tuscany and, from the late 19th century, the newly unified Kingdom of Italy.
+Orbetello is a town on the coast of Tuscany located on a lagoon, and home to an important Natural Reserve.
+It is an area of Tuscany that was fought over and whose title was transferred over and over again during feudal times.
+In the Middle Ages it was owned by Aldobrandeschi family, who held it until the 14th century.
+Next it was acquired by the city of Orvieto.
+After several battles between the Orsini family of Pitigliano and the town of Orvieto, Orbetello was captured by the Sienese Republic.
+Later, in the mid-16th century it was part of the Spanish puppet State of Presides, becoming its capital.
+The Grand Duchy of Tuscany later acquired the area and, from the late 19th century on, Orbetello became part of the newly unified Kingdom of Italy.